Blotch3D/Blotch3D/README.md

 operation one way (like A times B) and if it doesn't work the way you wanted, do it the other way (B times A).

-For a good introduction (without the math), see
+For a good introduction without the math, see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.

 The [Matrix internals](#matrix-internals) section should be studied only